How to Install ERPNext on MacOS

 ERPNext needs wkhtmltopdf to generate PDFs.
 You can use Homebrew to install wkhtmltopdf by using:

-brew install --cask wkhtmltopdf
+brew install wkhtmltopdf

 Or you can also visit the official site at https://wkhtmltopdf.org/downloads.html and select the macOS installer.
 Once downloaded, double-click on the installer to install it.